gravitational/teleport/rfd/0164-scoped-rbac.md

 This will let administrators to gradually migrate their existing flat infrastructure to resource groups one.

-One resource can be assigned to multiple resource groups at a time, or none.

 In some cases it makes sense to specify parent resource group inline: